OasisDigital/ng-doc-portal/README.md

-# Angular Document Portal Project
+# Ng Doc Portal Project

 This is the root of the nx workspace containing the two packages: